 Material handling professionals must be prepared to address the factors impacting their organizations today and in the coming year.
 MHEDA’s Board of Directors develops the Material Handling Business Trends each year and then creates programming and services around these trends and challenges.
 Members are encouraged to share and discuss these factors with key managers to develop their own organizational goals and action steps.
-The 2019 Business Trends are significant challenges or opportunities that have recently emerged or become pervasive and should be considered as members develop their internal business plans.
+The 2020 Business Trends are significant challenges or opportunities that have recently emerged or become pervasive and should be considered as members develop their internal business plans.

 If you have any questions or comments about this process or what is listed below, please contact the MHEDA office.

-2019 Material Handling Business Trends Impacting the Industry
+2020 Material Handling Business Trends Impacting the Industry

-Members must commit to and implement a comprehensive and continuous digital marketing campaign to grow and brand their business and to keep pace with industry leaders.
+Members must commit to and implement a comprehensive and continuous digital marketing campaign to grow and brand their business to keep pace with industry leaders.
 The right digital talent needs to be hired or outsourced for the organization.

 NOTE: There continues to be ongoing important business issues that members need to recognize and consider including employee benefits, cyber security, consolidation, proposed regulatory policies, etc.